How to Get a Press Pass: Tips for Freelancers and Professionals

-2. Prepare credentials.
-In order to get a press pass you're usually going to need credentials, or records that prove you work for a media outlet.
-The US Press Association membership will help you fulfill this requirement.
-You can use previous articles or coverage that relates to the event you're interested in as well as building your US Press Association member profile and providing links to your (website(s), blog, portfolio(s), social media profiles.
-It will help the promoters or other decision makers see your body of work.
+Prepare credentials To acquire a specific event press pass or access to a venue, you will likely need credentials, records or letter from an editor that prove you are working for a media outlet or may be acting as a freelance source for a media outlet.
+A US Press Association membership can help you fulfill this requirement.
+You can use previous articles or coverage as well as building your US Press Association member profile and providing links to your website(s), blog, portfolio(s), social media profiles.
+This will help the promoters and other decision makers see your body of work.

-Securing Government Credentials - Local and National - The US Press Association will help you secure local & national credentials as well.
+Securing Government Credentials - Local and National: The US Press Association can also help you secure local and national credentials.
 Simply call the office, send an email request or complete the Credential Assistance Form available in your Members Resource Menu on the website.

 In conclusion, acquiring a press pass requires planning and preparation.
 The US Press Association can assist you in securing your credentials and membership options, and make the process smoother and more efficient.